8 Sights in Grimma, Germany (with Map and Images)

 Show sight on map

-The monastery church of St. Augustin zu Grimma is a sacred building built around 1435 as a hall church, whose predecessor was built around 1300.
-With a wall thickness of almost one and a half meters, the structure has a length of more than 54 meters, an average width of over 12 meters and a height of 19 meters.
-Martin Luther once called it a "chestbreaker".
+The monastery church of St. Augustin zu Grimma is a sacred building built around 1435 as a hall church, the predecessor of which was built around 1300.
+With a wall thickness of almost one and a half meters, the building has a length of more than 54 meters, an average width of over 12 and an altitude of 19 meters.
+Martin Luther once called her a "breastbreaker".

 Wikipedia: Klosterkirche Grimma (DE)